daquang/YAMDA/README.md

 ### Optional
 These are software packages and Python libraries that are not necessary to run YAMDA, but are nevertheless recommended.
+They contain extra utilities that can extend the functionality of YAMDA or help preprocess data.
+Once again, I've put links and version numbers of what I used, but any recent version of these packages should be fine.

+* [http://meme-suite.org/ The MEME suite] (4.12.0).
+Appropriately enough, the MEME suite
 * biopython
 ```
 conda install -c anaconda biopython